OluwapelumiAdeoye/AWS-Cloud-Operations-Tool/README.md

 stop → Stop one or multiple EC2 instances. terminate → Terminate one or multiple EC2 instances.

+Logging
+Every action performed is logged with details about:
+The service (IAM, S3, EC2)
+The action taken (e.g., list, create, delete)
+The timestamp of the action
+The result (success or error message)

+Logs are stored in a dedicated log file (e.g., aws_resource_tool.log) so you can trace what happened during execution.

 How It Works
 The tool uses argparse for command-line parsing.
 Each AWS service has its own subcommands for managing resources.